ethcluj/Ethereum-for-Everyone-ETHCluj-2025-Book/en/07-testing-smart-contracts.md

 We can see that the test is passing, and that there are no skipped/failing tests so far.

-However, there are a few limitations with this test.
+This test verifies deployment correctness, but has limitations: it uses hardcoded values and lacks reusability.
 First of all, the values used for testing are constant: we are testing a very specific scenario with a single value being transferred.
 Additionally, there is the boilerplate code.
 For next tests that we plan to write, we would need to repeat the deployment of the contract and the setup of the accounts.

 #### The `setUp` function
-Both testing frameworks allow users to define an initial state for all the tests to run in.
+Foundry allows users to define an initial state for all the tests to run in.
 In Foundry, the `setUp` function is an optional function invoked before each test case is run.
 Using a `setUp` improves the maintainability and readability of your test suite by avoiding code duplication.